neenu-bal/interview-challenge/README.md

 ## Details about each Layout Section

-1. Context bar
-    1. The context bar is laid-out using the `layout` property, and the contents should be built using the `filters` section of the layout response.
-None of the fields need to be functional: i.e. selecting an option does not need to do anything.
-        1. type: `string` -> this is a select widget
-        2. type: `string[]` -> this is a multiselect widget
-        3. type: `dateRange` -> this is a calendar widget
-2. Hero Metrics
+2. Metrics Overview
-    2. Hero metrics are grouped together.
-Each hero metric under the group has its own displayOrder that is used to determine how it should be displayed.
+    2. Metrics are grouped together.
+Each metric under the group has its own displayOrder that is used to determine how it should be displayed.
     3. The data for this is at `backendDataResponse.dataPoints`
-3. Chart
-    4. `selectedDimensions`: determines which fields to show in the chart, the values in the array point to the keys in the data response
-    5. `xAxisDimension`: which field should be used as the x axis dimension. the value points to the key in the data response
-    6. The data for this is at `backendDataResponse.graphs[0]`
 4. Table
     7. `fields`: a list of objects, where each object contains a name of a field that should be shown for that column. the name points to the key in the data response
     8. The data for this is at `backendDataResponse.dataSets[0]`